-If a washer and dryer are sharing the garage space, define that portion of the garage as a laundry room.
+If a washer and dryer are sharing the garage space, define that part of the garage as a laundry room.

 Stage the shared laundry area by putting up vertical storage like shelving or closed cabinetry for storing laundry supplies.

 Install a hanging accordion style drying rack next to the washer and dryer.
 Hang a few colorful blouses or shirts for staging--make the laundry area look cheerful and practical.

 When the garage is empty and all repairs have been done, consider painting the walls and ceiling white or another light neutral color.
 Light colors and good lighting always make a small space appear larger.

 If your garage has bad lighting, install a few extra light fixtures to brighten it up or put in higher voltage lightbulbs.
 A well-lit garage will impress home buyers.

 If you want to really "wow" home buyers, paint the garage floor!
 There are many different products for painting garage floors, but a couple that really work well are epoxy floor paints from rustolem.com or armorcladepoxy.com.
 These flooring products come in a variety of colors and textures, but there is a downside.
 They aren't cheap.
 For more information on how to prepare and paint your garage floor, go to; familyhandyman.com.

 Leave the garage and driveway free of cars while your house is being viewed.

 Find these color-coordinated garage storage systems at thecontainerstore.com